ryang-phunware/maas-ads-ios-sdk/README.md

 Version 3.0.10

-This Phunware's iOS SDK for the MaaS Advertising module.
+This is Phunware's iOS SDK for the MaaS Advertising module.
 Visit http://maas.phunware.com/ for more details and to sign up.